Pyxus/fray/README.md

 `git submodule add https://github.com/Pyxus/fray.git ./addons/fray`

 If you would like to know more about installing plugins see the [Official Godot Docs](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html).

-## 📚 Getting Started with Fray

-Fray comes with comprehensive documentation integrated with Godot 4's documentation comments.
-This means you can access explanations for classes and functions directly within the Godot editor.

-For additional guides and resources, check out the [official Fray wiki](https://65b28feccd16b7000800da28--sparkly-travesseiro-2bfdd2.netlify.app).

 ## 📃 Credits